Walt Medicis Dance Studio in Syracuse, New York

 Walt Medicis Dance Studio

-[HOME] [Spring 2010 Course Locations] [Events] [Ballroom Dances] [Other Ballroom Dance Information] [Related Sites] [About Walt Medicis] [Contact Us]
+[HOME] [2024 Course Locations] [Events] [Ballroom Dances] [Other Ballroom Dance Information] [Related Sites] [About Walt Medicis] [Contact Us]

 Walt Medicis Dance Studio in Syracuse, New York